ilanRosenbaum/website/public/content/MiscPlacesVisited.md

 | Vidanta, Nuevo Vallarta, Mexico | 20 | 1 |

 ## Key

-- Enjoyment: Enjoyment is a 1 - 10 rating of how much I enjoyed my specific trip to the place in question, it may say very little about the place itself.
+- Enjoyment: Enjoyment is a 1-10 rating of how much I enjoyed my specific trip to the place in question.
+Higher numbers better.
+It may say very little about the place itself, sometimes I go on a great trip to a bad place or a bad trip to a great place.
 - Want to return: I feel like this is pretty self explanatory.
 Lower is better, these are comparative scores.
 Some places I will have had a wonderful trip but have no interest in coming back, some places it'll be the other way around.